softworkz/embyuserwiki/Users.md

 Local users are displayed under the user heading.
 These are users that you've created in the server dashboard, and are privately managed within your personal Emby Server.

+The Emby Server setup wizard will create a user with administrative access.
+This screen allows administrators to add, edit and remove additional users.

 ![](images/server/users1.png)

 A local user will be displayed with a cloud if it is linked to [Emby Connect](Emby Connect).